When forming a corporation, you may have many options available.

 Click To Learn More

 Many companies rely on referrals to survive.
 Other companies struggle to find talent.
 Finder’s fee agreements allow companies to offer incentives and payments to individuals who bring new business prospects to a company, or to individuals who facilitate deals.
 Other finder’s fee agreements are agreements made between a company and its current employees and managers to offer incentives, bonuses, and payments for employees who help recruit new talent to the company.
 Finder’s fee agreements can grow your business, give you a competitive advantage, and increase sales and deals.
 However, if you plan to pay individuals for finding you deals, clients, and talent, you may want to consider protecting yourself and formalizing the arrangement.
 While in some circumstances informal referrals are perfectly acceptable, in other circumstances, it is important to protect your interests.
-If you are considering putting a finder’s fee agreement in place, consider contacting Legal Counsel, P.A. in Orlando, Florida and speak to our finder’s fee agreement lawyer who can help you draft a contract that is mutually beneficial to your business.
+If you are considering putting a finder’s fee agreement in place, consider contacting Legal Counsel, P.A., and speak to our Orlando finder’s fee agreement lawyer who can help you draft a contract that is mutually beneficial to your business.
 Have questions?
 We have answers.
 Contact Legal Counsel, P.A. today at 407-982-4321.

 When do You Need a Finder’s Fee Agreement?